MartimCardeira/Balls/README.md

 - You can use this quickstart tutorial (or any other you find) to guide you along: https://docs.jboss.org/hibernate/orm/6.4/quickstart/html_single/#tutorial_jpa
 - Set up an appropriate `persistence.xml` file.
 - Implement all interfaces!
 - Make a copy of the `POJO_Test.java` Junit test class, and adapt it to test your JPA implementation.
-The tests for PlaySession need to remain this time!
+The tests for PlaySessionJPA need to remain this time!
 - Run the test class as a JUnit test.
 Copy-paste the console output into your Brightspace submission file.
-Also add the source code of your class which implements (!) `Player.java`, `Boardgame.java`, `PlaySession.java` and `BgtDataManager.java`.
+Also add the source code of your class which implements (!) `Player.java`, `Boardgame.java`, `PlaySessionJPA.java` and `BgtDataManager.java`.